 Turn left onto the road and follow it through Noke until the end of the village.

 Turn right following the footpath sign marked “The Oxfordshire Way,” augmented by an arrow.
-Follow the path to Beckley, turning right through Noke wood and through fields to Assumption of the Blessed Virgin Mary Church in Beckley: Stop 7.
+Follow the path to Beckley, turning right through Noke wood and through fields to Assumption of the Blessed Virgin Mary Church in Beckley.

-Leave Church, turn immediately left, follow road past Abingdon Arms pub (you can use the outside lavatory) and straight on where the road turns sharp right up a shady hill.
+Leave Church, turn immediately left, follow road past Abingdon Arms pub and straight on where the road turns sharp right up a shady hill.

 Where the larger road turns left downhill, go straight on to farm road/track, then to marked footpath through 2 stiles, which opens out into wonderful view over Otmoor and the Alice in Wonderland Chessboard.

 Follow path downhill and the arrows, over several stiles back to Horton cum Studley.
-The path comes out right beside the carpark field.
-Turn left to Ventfield Farm cottages for refreshments & fence burning (6:00pm).
+Turn left to Ventfield Farm cottages for refreshments!
+Then head back down Church Lane to the Millennium Hall car park.

 Otmoor Honey Cake